 Sample: 100 um thick cortical tissue labeled with 3 interneuron markers, embedded in 1% agarose.

 We used 20x objective and dual sided illumination.
 All of the antibodies penetrated through the sample.
-This is a nice way to investigate the presence and distribution of these internurons in the cortex.
+This is a nice way to investigate the presence and distribution of these interneurons in the cortex.

-This technique was develpoed for imaging big samples.
+This technique was developed for imaging big samples.
 The highest magnification we could get was 5x objective with 2x zoom.

 Question: What can you see in the cleared tissue?
 Sample: DBE cleared cortical tissue.
 With this technique we imaged a big (2x2,5x1 mm) DBE cleared cortical tissue.
 We found only a few labeled cells.
 The poor staining may have caused by the antibody penetration or/and the clearing.